ssoehdata/SQL_for_Data_Science_Specialization_Course/CapstoneProjectNotes.md

 ##### Data Exploration
 ##### *(click to expand)*
 <details>
-  <ul>The main tools used in exploring the data set were SQL,and Pandas with some "on-the-fly" visualizations created using Matplotlib,Pandas, Seaborn and Excel</ul>
+  <ul>The main tools used in exploring the data set were SQL,and Pandas with some "on-the-fly" visualizations created using Matplotlib, Pandas, Seaborn and Excel</ul>
   <ul> I created the ERD for the data sets using MySQl, but performed the queries using PostgreSQL in PgAdmin</ul>
   <ul> Some exploratory analyses were inconclusive and thus excluded in the final results (e.g. regression analysis using Scikit-Learn & Seaborn)</ul>
 </details>